webplatform/docs/Beginners/index.md

 ** [http://www.opera.com/computer/next Opera Next]
 ** A [https://modern.ie/en-us/virtualization-tools#downloads modern.ie VM] with a pre-release version of Microsoft Internet Explorer

-* A text editor, there are plenty of free and open source for you to choose from. — try to learn by avoiding auto-completion and type everything, you will feel the benefits later!
+* A text editor.
+There are plenty of free and open source editors to choose from.
+Try to learn by avoiding auto-completion and type everything.
+You will feel the benefits later!
 ** All Platforms
 <!--
 DO NOT: